DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/glossary-list/glossary-full-list.md

   eleventyNavigation:
     key: "{{ title }}"
     title: "{{ title }}"
-    parent: Apply to Become an Academy
+    parent: Manage an academy conversion
 ---

 A collection of terms commonly used across the conversions service.